 I is the number of phoneme insertions,

-The data-driven, predictive model is suited only for languages with alphabetic orthografies (where one grapheme largely corresponds to one phone).
+The data-driven, predictive model is suited only for languages with alphabetic orthografies (where one grapheme largely corresponds to one phoneme).
 This excludes languages like Chinese (with a syllable based orthography) and Hebrew (consonantal orthography).
 Moreover, for languages with alphabetic orthographies the problem of mapping graphemic symbols to phonemic ones does not have equal complexity.
 There are extremely "easy" languages like Turkish where the problem largely can be solved simply by substituting orthographic symbols with phonemic ones without considering the context.
 And there are "difficult" languages like Danish where certain historical sound changes (weakening of plosives and lowering of vowels in certain contexts etc.) have resulted in a complex relation between orthography and pronunciation.